byndid/Beyond-Identity-Auth-Tree-Node/README_FR7.md

 # Beyond Identity ForgeRock Installation Guide

-This guide details the steps required to configure Beyond Identity as a passwordless authentication solution for your ForgeRock using the ForgeRock OIDC node.
+This guide details the steps required to configure Beyond Identity as a passwordless authentication solution for your instance of ForgeRock Platform 7 using the ForgeRock OIDC node.

 ## Prerequisites
 This integration relies on the ForgeRock OIDC Node which is available in AM6.0 or greater.